 Since Xenia was founded in 2016, we’ve welcomed over 350 women from over 56 countries to our Hackney based workshops.
-Our workshops not only give women who attend regularly the confidence to speak English more in their everyday life, it tackles isolation by providing an opportunity to socialise and make new friends.
+Our workshops not only give women who attend regularly the confidence to speak English more in their everyday life, they also tackle isolation by providing an opportunity to socialise and make new friends.

 The impact of Xenia has been recognised in various pieces of research and forums, which are listed below: